 Toyota Prius Vs. Chevrolet VoltEnlarge Photo

-Buyers looking for the greenest of cars often default to the Toyota Prius, but with the Chevrolet Volt entering its third year on the market and a new plug-in version of the Prius launched early in 2012, the choice is getting more complicated.
+Buyers looking for the greenest of cars often default to the Toyota Prius, but with the Chevrolet Volt entering its fourth year on the market and a new plug-in version of the Prius launched early in 2012, the choice is getting more complicated.

 So which one would meet your personal mix of needs?
 Regrettably, the answer turns out to be: Well, it depends.

 The Chevy Volt went on sale in December 2010 as a 2011 model, and in its first year, about 7,500 of the range-extended electric car--the first such car ever offered commercially by a big auto company--were sold.
 Its lithium-ion battery pack is now rated at 38 miles of electric range by the EPA.
 Once the pack is depleted, the Volt's gasoline engine automatically switches on to generate electricity to the front-wheel drive electric motor.
 Note that the engine doesn't power the wheels directly (with one small exception), but turns a generator that produces electricity to replace that provided by the battery.
 When the Volt is operating that way, the EPA rates it at 37 mpg.

 The third-generation Toyota Prius liftback is the definitive and best-known hybrid vehicle.
 It now comes in four models: a Prius V wagon, a smaller Prius C subcompact, and a plug-in hybrid version of the original liftback.
 The Prius liftback and Prius C are EPA-rated at 50 mph combined; the taller, heavier Prius V wagon comes in at 42 mpg combined; and then there's the Prius Plug-In Hybrid (to give it its full name).